 The “Law of Holes” states that “when you find that you’ve dug yourself into a hole, stop digging”.
 It’s a simple rule, yet so difficult for many people to follow.
-Here are three reasons why people who “go it alone” should seek professional guidance for a problem before it becomes worse or before it’s too late to fix.
+Here are three reasons people who “go it alone” should seek professional guidance for a problem before it becomes worse or before it’s too late to fix.

 Hidden obstacles (too many to name here) and the emotional roller coaster that comes with it, make hiring an experienced agent sensible.
-Perhaps the home fails an inspection or the buyer’s mortgage financing falls through.
+The home fails an inspection or the buyer’s mortgage financing falls through.
 Emotions can, and do run high.
 A good agent can tackle the issue, smooth out the wrinkles, and keep emotional parties focused.
-An experience agent is not only a professional problem solver, but acts as an emotional buffer between parties to get an purchase offer to the closing table.
+An experienced agent is not only a professional problem-solver, but acts as an emotional buffer between parties to get an offer to the closing table.

-Another example of hiring for experience is when one hires an attorney who understands how to clear a complicated title issue that prevents the sale of a building.
+Example of hiring for experience is when one hires an attorney who understands how to clear a complicated title issue that prevents the sale of a building.
 The attorney’s relationship with a title underwriter is based upon years of past and positive experiences and can save his client thousands of dollars by not having to litigate the matter.
 Professionals are rarely asked by their clients about their alma mater, but they are frequently asked about their professional experience in handling a particular matter.
 Experience is worth paying for if one wishes to advance their cause efficiently.

 Emotion, price and experience are all good reasons for people to seek out competent professionals in their respective fields of concern.
-Lay people who wish to do work that is commonly within the scope of trained professionals, either have too much time on their hands, or are masochists…or both.
-But one thing is for certain, it costs more time and money reinventing the wheel than it does hiring the right adviser.
-So to them I say, “keep digging”.
+Lay people who wish to do work that is commonly within the scope of trained professionals either have too much time on their hands, or are masochists…or both.
+But one thing is for certain: it costs more time and money reinventing the wheel than it does hiring the right adviser.
+So to them, I say, “keep digging”.